James4Ever0/notes/opennlp, fastai and other machine learning platforms.md

 on the twitter list related to opennlp shown up on its official website, fastai has been spotted.

-fastai does not support macos. or is it? fastai is on top of pytorch.
+fastai does not support macos. or is it? fastai is on top of pytorch. initial support starts with 2.7.8 and now it is currently 2.7.9

 searching 'samoyed' like [this](https://github.com/search?q=org%3Afastai+samoyed&type=code) in github we get a [dataset for pets classification called imagewoof](https://s3.amazonaws.com/fast-ai-imageclas/imagewoof.tgz) from [fastai 2020 tutorial series](https://github.com/fastai/course20/blob/master/index.ipynb). more image classes like subcategories of cats may be found in [imagenet](https://image-net.org/index).